TEMPLE578/ObsidianGitSync/Economics.md

 A common error made in thinking about causation

-If event a happens before event be, it
+If event a happens before event B, it